thoni56/c-xrefactory/src/NOTES.md

 # NOTES about c-xref implementation, design etc. #

+## Versions ##

+The current sources are in 1.6.X range.
+This is the same as the orginal xrefactory and probably also the proprietary C++ supporting version.

+There is an option, "-xrefactory-II", that might indicate something going on.
+But currently the only difference seems to be if output is in the form of fprintf:s or using functions in the `ppc`-family (either calling `ppcGenRecord()` or `fprint`ing using some PPC-symbol).
+This, and hinted to in how the emacs-part starts the server and some initial server option variables in refactory.c, indicates that the communication from the editor and the refactory server is using this.
+It does *not* look like this is a forward to next generation attempt.

 ## Building ##

 One step in the build process is generating initialization information